bellapegoraro/bellapegoraro/README.md

 - :house_with_garden: I’m from Brazil.

-- I’m currently working on a company that it's main product envolves internet security and firewall :lock:;
+- :lock: I’m currently working on a company that it's main product envolves internet security and firewall.

-- I’m currently looking after to learn mobile related technologies :iphone:;
+- :iphone: I’m currently looking after to learn mobile related technologies.

 ## About me